Universal Studios Florida: Annual events

 Universal Studios Florida features several seasonal events throughout its operating calendar.
 Some are included in the daily park admission, while others are separately-ticketed events.

 Grad Bash and Gradventure

 Grad Bash and Gradventure are two separate events held in April and May at the park.
 Grad Bash is an event for graduating high school senior classes who can gather for an exclusive, all-night party at both theme parks of Universal Orlando Resort, live performances, dance parties, and live pre-parties at the Universal Music Plaza Stage.
 After Disney's retirement of Grad Nite, Grad Bash was held for five nights in 2012.
 Gradventure is aimed to junior high/middle school graduating students.

+Gradventure and Grad Bash was originally held with graduating high schoolers go to islands of adventure and graduating middle school students go to Universal Studios Florida.
+For 2024, this was changed to both middle and high schoolers can visit both parks.
+The event has most attractions open and regular guests cleared out.

 Halloween Horror Nights

-Universal's Halloween Horror Nights is a hard-ticketed event where the park becomes into a haunted playground, including scare zones, numerous haunted houses, and special themed shows.
-The event is run annually in late September, October, and early November.
+Universal's Halloween Horror Nights is a hard-ticketed event where the park transforms into a haunted playground.
+Featuring costumed actors, scare zones, haunted houses, special effects, and themed shows—all inspired by popular horror films, TV shows, and original concepts.
+The event takes place annually in late September, October, and early November.